-ITEM 5 MINUTES OF EXTERNAL COMMITTEES
+CJ054-04/16 MINUTES OF EXTERNAL COMMITTEES

-DIRECTOR Governance and Strategy

-FILE NUMBER 41196

-ATTACHMENTS Attachment 1 Minutes of Tamala Park Regional

-Council meeting held on 18 February

-(Please Note: These minutes are only available electronically).

-AUTHORITY / DISCRETION Information - includes items provided to Council for
+WARD All RESPONSIBLE DIRECTOR Mr Jamie Parry Governance and Strategy FILE NUMBER 41196 ATTACHMENTS Attachment 1 Minutes of Tamala Park Regional Council meeting held on 18 February 2016 (Please Note: electronically).
+These minutes are only available AUTHORITY / DISCRETION Information - includes items provided to Council for information purposes only that do not require a decision of Council (that is for 'noting').